Chicken Saag

 Lactose

-As I was researching this dish and experimenting with recipes I found that there are, as with most Indian dishes, dozens of ways to prepare Saag.
-Beyond the lamb, chicken, and various vegetarian versions, the most inconsistent instructions were regarding how to handle the spinach.
+There are, as with most Indian dishes, dozens of ways to prepare Saag.
+Beyond the lamb, chicken, and various vegetarian versions, the most inconsistent instructions are generally regarding how to handle the spinach.

 Most involved precooking the spinach or using frozen spinach.
 The latter makes sense, as frozen spinach is easy and convenient.
-Some called for blanching or precooking fresh spinach, which did not make sense to me: it’s an extra step that adds more water to the spinach that most recipes then recommended squeezing out.
-It all seemed a bit too complicated when just adding fresh, whole spinach leaves would suffice.
+Some called for blanching or precooking fresh spinach but it’s an extra step that adds more water to the spinach that most recipes then recommended squeezing out.